ibpsa/project1/meetings/2018-10-01-expert-meeting-paris/wp_3/Minutes_Breakout_sessions.md

 - Enora:

 ## Action points
-- Send short summary (bullet points) of pitch to Dirk so he can condense it into a first version of the framework (will be added in these minutes as well)
+- Send short summary (bullet points) of pitch to Dirk so he can condense it into a first version of the framework (pitches will be added in these minutes as well)
 - Check commitments in breakout session 2-1